sonyrahul520/React-JS-Api-Stock-GDP/README.md

 # Retail Spotlight Frontend Challenge

+## Assumptions made in the Solution
+From the Question, it was assumed that the solution needs to have homepage as well as GDP and Stock data of IBM are to be rendered in different web pages.

+For the weekly prices of the stock **IBM**, since the volume value was too high compared with the other four line graphs, it was visualized sqperately in a different graph for easy viewing.

+Several packages were installed as part of the project including
+1. React-Router-dom at npm i -D react-router-dom@latest
+2.  for Chart.js wrapper library npm i react-chartjs-2 chart.js
+3. Chart.js npm install chart.js
+4. React-Material-UI for table npm install @mui/material @emotion/react @emotion/styled
+5. Moment library for changing the date format npm install moment --save

 ## Brief

 The goal of this assessment is to pull data from an api and render it in a way that informs the user what financial trends are happening in the market.